Italian Seasoned Croutons (using almond pulp)

 Add to favorites

-This recipe is wonderful for using up any almond or nut pulp that you may have left over in the fridge or freezer.
 I never really knew how much I had missed the flavor and texture of a crouton until one accidentally found its way into a salad that I ordered at the restaurant.
-I haven’t had gluten for approx. 4 years now, so this recipe is a real treat!
+It has been years since I last had gluten, so this recipe is a real treat!
 Be warned, once they are done, get them into a container and lock them up!
 They are addicting to just nibble on!

-- In a large bowl combine all of the ingredients and mix well.
+- In a large bowl combine all of the almond pulp, nutritional yeast, Bragg’s, and seasonings.
+Mix well.
 I used my hands to make sure it was well incorporated.

 - Place batter on the teflex sheet that comes with you dehydrator, press it out with your hands.